edgelesssys/constellation/docs/docs/reference/terraform.md

 ## Interacting with Terraform manually

-Manual interaction with Terraform state created by Constellation should only be performed by experienced users and only if absolutely necessary, as it may lead to unrecoverable loss of cloud resources.
+Manual interaction with Terraform state created by Constellation (i.e. via the Terraform CLI) should only be performed by experienced users and only if absolutely necessary, as it may lead to unrecoverable loss of cloud resources.
 For the vast majority of users and use-cases, the interaction done by the [Constellation CLI](cli.md) is sufficient.

 ## Terraform state files